 2. Help us stop the ivory trade and poaching - never buy or sell ivory!

 Most nations (169) are signatories to the Convention on International Trade in Endangered Species, CITES, and every two and a half years when the Convention meets, the topic of whether to allow the sale of elephant products (mainly ivory) seem to come up for discussion.
 Visit Elephants killed for ivory if you want to know more.
-The next meeting in CITES, CoP16, takes place in Thailand in March 2013.
+The last CITES meeting of the Parties, CoP16, took place in Thailand in March 2013, the next (CoP17) is in South Africa in 2016.
 Get in touch with your country’s representatives at CITES and tell them that no more sales must be allowed - you'll find contact information through this page!
 You may find other ideas about how to help under point 1 above.

 3. Support elephant conservation efforts - it is much needed!